awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 One of the domain names in the certificate must match one or both of the following values:
 + The value that you specified for **Origin Domain Name** for the applicable origin in your distribution\.
 + If you configured CloudFront to forward the `Host` header to your origin, the value of the `Host` header\.
-For more information about forwarding headers to your origin, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.
+For more information about forwarding headers to your origin, see [Caching Content Based on Request Headers](header-caching.md)\.

 ## About RSA and ECDSA Ciphers<a name="using-https-cloudfront-to-origin-about-ciphers"></a>